ArtHitParade

 The most important works of ancient literature had a universal or encyclopaedic goal.
 The Iliad of Homer, Dante's Divine Comedy and the Shahnameh of Firdausi must be put on the same pedestal.

-The Persian poet Firdausi wrote the Shahnameh 1000 years ago.
-This Book of Kings collects the epic and heroic stories of his country since the creation of the world until the advent of Islam.
+The Persian poet Firdausi wrote the Shahnameh 1,000 years ago.
+This Book of Kings collects in 30,000 couplets the epic and heroic stories of his country since the creation of the world until the advent of Islam.

-He was misunderstood in his lifetime, like all geniuses, but the Persian kings realized later that this text could be used as an apologia for royal power.
-Ismail, founder of the Safavid dynasty, encouraged artists to illustrate the Shahnameh, but the great work was an illuminated manuscript created in the early reign of his son and successor Tahmasp.
+He was misunderstood in his lifetime, like all geniuses, but the Persian kings appreciated later that this text could be used as an apologia for royal power.
+Shah Isma'il, founder of the Safavid dynasty, commissioned ca 1522 CE the leading artists of his court to illustrate the Shahnameh.
+That illuminated manuscript was created from 1525 to 1540 in the early reign of his son and successor Shah Tahmasp.
+That fully completed project includes 258 miniatures skillfully composed with combinations of bright colors..

-This highly important manuscript has been dismantled.
+This magnificent manuscript has been dismantled in the 1970s.
 One can, or even have to, regret it but the corollary is that each folio coming on the market is considered as a work of art in its own right.
+The format of the folios is 47 x 32 cm.
+Panels of text are inserted in columns in the pictures.

 Celebrating 40 years of pioneering #IslamicArt at Sotheby’s https://t.co/wwDYNq8T6E pic.twitter.com/n8SIMLwc8s